leanprover-community/lean4game/README.md

 ## Credits

+The project has pimarily been developed by Alexander Bentkamp and Jon Eugster.

-The project is based on ideas from the [Lean Game Maker](https://github.com/mpedramfar/Lean-game-maker) and the [Natural Number Game
+It is based on ideas from the [Lean Game Maker](https://github.com/mpedramfar/Lean-game-maker) and the [Natural Number Game (NNG)](https://www.ma.imperial.ac.uk/~buzzard/xena/natural_number_game/) by Kevin Buzzard and Mohammad Pedramfar, and on Patrick Massot's prototype: [NNG4](https://github.com/PatrickMassot/NNG4).
-(NNG)](https://www.ma.imperial.ac.uk/~buzzard/xena/natural_number_game/)
-by Kevin Buzzard and Mohammad Pedramfar.
-The project is based on Patrick Massot's prototype: [NNG4](https://github.com/PatrickMassot/NNG4).